The dream is a sacred thing to many tribal cultures. It is a vision for life, a finding of the soul. The Native Americans call it medicine.

 In the western world we have career advisers.

-This is all reflected in which subjects are taken most seriously in schools.
-Practical vocational qualifications, the arts and religious studies, are generally not considered as important or valuable as the hard sciences or mathematics.
+Practical vocational qualifications, the arts, humanities and spiritual studies, are generally not considered as important or valuable as the hard sciences or mathematics.

 We are encouraged to follow the path which most effectively enhances our sense of value in society.
 Whether or not the pursuit of such a path is of any inherent value within itself.